Complete Streets policy implementation

 5. New measures of performance

 Creating and using new performance measures for transportation projects and the transportation system is essential.
-It helps agencies ensure if they are on the right track — and helps them celebrate their new way of doing business.
-Performance data for all modes is not a luxury.
-Hard figures documenting the performance of Complete Streets implementation can become a powerful selling point for future projects and funding.
+It helps agencies ensure if they are on the right track — and helps them celebrate their new way of making decisions.
+Performance measures can track positive outcomes of Complete Streets (such as improvements to health and safety), changes to decision-making processes (such as other policy updates and project exemptions), and equity improvements (such as more just investment in underserved communities or reduction of health and safety disparities).
+Having data that demonstrates the success of Complete Streets implementation can become a powerful selling point for future projects and funding.

 Interested in getting expert guidance implementing your community’s Complete Streets policy?
 Learn about our Policy Implementation workshops ››